stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 had found the odd markings, he would have to make a long sledge trip from these foothills to the steep slopes of the gigantic mountains themselves.

-  He had resolved, nevertheless, to do some local boring as part of the expedition&rsquo;s general programme; hence set up the drill and put five men to work with it while the rest finished settling the camp and repairing the damaged a&euml;roplane.
-The softest visible rock&mdash;a sandstone about a quarter of a mile from the camp&mdash;had been chosen for the first sampling;
+  He had resolved, nevertheless, to do some local boring as part of the expedition's general programme; hence set up the drill and put five men to work with it while the rest finished settling the camp and repairing the damaged aëroplane.
+The softest visible rock--a sandstone about a quarter of a mile from the camp--had been chosen for the first sampling;
 and the drill made excellent progress without much supplementary blasting.
-It was about three hours afterward, following the first really heavy blast of the operation, that the shouting of the drill crew was heard; and that young Gedney&mdash;the acting foreman&mdash;rushed into the camp with the startling news.
+It was about three hours afterward, following the first really heavy blast of the operation, that the shouting of the drill crew was heard; and that young Gedney--the acting foreman--rushed into the camp with the startling news.

   They had struck a cave.
-Early in the boring the sandstone had given place to a vein of Comanchian limestone full of minute fossil cephalopods, corals, echini, and spirifera, and with occasional suggestions of siliceous sponges and marine vertebrate bones&mdash;the latter probably of teliosts, sharks, and ganoids.
+Early in the boring the sandstone had given place to a vein of Comanchian limestone full of minute fossil cephalopods, corals, echini, and spirifera, and with occasional suggestions of siliceous sponges and marine vertebrate bones--the latter probably of teliosts, sharks, and ganoids.
 This in itself was important enough, as affording the first vertebrate fossils the expedition had yet secured; but when shortly afterward the drill-head dropped through the stratum into apparent vacancy, a wholly new and doubly intense